As a property manager, there are plenty of certifications and licenses out there for you to consider.

 But we aren’t done just yet.

-The following qualifications will help you take your competitive edge over the top:
+The following continuing education qualifications will help you take your competitive edge to the top:

 This credential is offered by the National Apartment Association Education Institute and the National Affordable Housing Management Association.

-This certification is for management professionals involved with properties developed and operated under the Low-Income Housing Tax Credit (LIHTC) program.
+This certification is for management professionals involved with real estate properties developed and operated under the Low-Income Housing Tax Credit (LIHTC) program.
 It’s developed by the National Affordable Housing Management Association (NAHMA).

-IROP gives you an “insider’s view” of professional property ownership and management practices.
-You can learn about energy efficiency, preventative maintenance, tax planning, and budget management.
+IROP gives you a complete “insider’s view” of professional property ownership and real estate management position practices across asset classes.
+You can learn about energy efficiency, preventative maintenance, tax planning, real estate transactions, and budget management.

-This course is for new salespeople and helps industry veterans enhance their knowledge regarding apartment community operations.
+This certification course is for new salespeople and helps real estate veterans enhance their business knowledge regarding apartment community operations.

-This program teaches leasing skills, such as, how to qualify prospective residents, overcome objections, conduct leasing demonstrations and generate traffic.
+This program offers a better understanding and complete training on leasing skills, such as how to qualify prospective tenants, overcome objections, conduct leasing demonstrations, and generate business referrals and traffic.

 Wrapping Up

-These are all of the top property management licenses and certifications applicable to professional property managers.
+These are all of the top property management licenses and certification courses applicable to real estate professionals and property managers.

-If you’re having trouble showing off your hard-earned skills and accreditations, don’t hesitate to give us a call at 1-800-418-9430.
+If you’re having trouble showing off your hard-earned skills, accreditations, and industry knowledge, don’t hesitate to give us a call at 1-800-418-9430.

-We specialize in property management marketing and your first call comes with a no-obligation strategy session call ($1000 value) that could easily help you explode your sales and add upwards of 100 doors for your company.
+We specialize in property management marketing, and your first call comes with a no-obligation, highly recommended strategy session call ($1000 value) that could easily help you explode your sales and add upwards of 100 doors for your business.